Two boats, minus one boat, plus one boat, minus one boat equals the City of Minneapolis’ new logo.

-Work to update the logo, which was first introduced in the 1970s, began more than a year ago to spruce up official letterhead and business cards and then decided it was time to create across-the-board standards for the lettering and logo that represents the city on signs, vehicles and equipment.
+Work to update the logo, which was first introduced in the 1970s, began more than a year ago.
+City officials first planned to spruce up official letterhead and business cards and then decided it was time to create across-the-board standards for the lettering and logo that represents the city on signs, vehicles and equipment.

 That was the plan until Wednesday, when officials came back to the council with a series of problems.

-Communications director Matt Laible showed the council a few samples of a revamped logo featuring new colors and fonts, but the same old boats.
+Communications director Matt Laible showed the council a few samples of a revamped logo featuring new colors and fonts but the same old boats.
 He said the old icon — which was created with a compass and an X-Acto knife by two city staff members with no design training — is difficult to reproduce because it features thin lines.

-Laible told the council it would take four to six weeks to redesign the logo a second time.
-Meanwhile, departments would have to wait to make purchases that will need to be stamped with the sailboat symbol.
+Laible told the council it would take four to six weeks to redesign the logo for a second time, while departments wait to make purchases that will need to be stamped with the sailboat symbol.

 “That took me 10 minutes to put together,” he said.

 Other council members disagreed.
 Council Member Elizabeth Glidden said the old logo seems difficult to replicate and not worth more effort.